-The governments of Spain, Portugal, Greece and Ireland all have accused Merkel of driving up their immediate borrowing costs by raising the specter of bond defaults or hefty losses down the road.
+Portugal, Ireland, Greece and Spain all have accused the eurozone's primary bankroller, Germany, of needlessly driving up their immediate borrowing costs by raising the specter of bond defaults down the road.

-Thursday's behind-closed-doors talks in Dublin could last days and involve Ireland's Department of Finance, Central Bank, National Treasury Management Agency, Financial Regulator Matthew Elderfield and Ireland's state-owned "bad bank," the National Asset Management Agency.
+Thursday's behind-closed-doors talks in Dublin involve Ireland's state-owned "bad bank," the National Asset Management Agency.
 It has been buying tens of billions of Irish banks' dud property-based loans at hefty discounts in an exercise to remove toxic debts from the banks' books.

-Britain, Ireland's major trading partner, has already pledged it could contribute around 6 billion pounds (€7 billion, $9.6 billion) to any Irish aid package.
-That reflects in part Britain's exceptional exposure to liabilities in Irish banks, which in turn funded construction projects all over Britain.
+Ireland's major trading partner, Britain, has already pledged it could contribute around 6 billion pounds (€7 billion, $9.6 billion) to an Irish aid effort.

-Britain is the No. 1 country in exposure to Irish bank loans, with $222 billion, Germany second with $206 billion, and the United States third with $114 billion, according to the Bank for International Settlements.
+Britain has exposure to Irish bank loans totaling $222 billion, while Germany has $206 billion and the United States $114 billion, according to the Bank for International Settlements.

 AP Business Writer Gabriele Steinhauser in Brussels contributed to this report.